LauritsLL/overleaf.nvim/README.md

 ## How It Works

 The plugin spawns a Node.js bridge process that connects to Overleaf's real-time collaboration server via Socket.IO.
 Edits in Neovim are converted to OT operations and sent to the server.
 Remote edits from other collaborators are transformed and applied to your buffer in real-time.

+When `sync_dir` is enabled, documents are mirrored to disk and compilation runs locally with latexmk, supporting pdfTeX, XeLaTeX, and LuaTeX.
+Changes from external tools or other users are automatically detected and synced bidirectionally.
+Compilation results are shown via vim.diagnostic, and Okular's forward and inverse search integrate with vimtex for seamless PDF navigation.

 ## Disclaimer